TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 9/Judges 9.55.md

 ---

-And when the men of Israel saw that Abimelech was dead, they departed every man unto his place.
+When the men of Israel saw that Abimelech was dead, they departed every man to his place.